AnZhmakina/Haxe-Test/README.md

 For the correct work of the application should be installed Visual C++ Redistributable for Visual Studio and Haxe.

 Code and a project file for FlashDevelop locate in the directory 'Haxe-Test-FlashDevelop'.
+The application was compiled using Neko.